 All outcome responses to level 2 complaints will be issued by the Complaints and Conduct Team.

-If the student provides evidence to support the criteria, the complaint will be referred to the Faculty Pro Vice Chancellor for review.
+If the student provides evidence to support the stated grounds, the complaint will be referred to the Faculty Pro Vice Chancellor or Registrar for review.
 If the Level 2 complaint was reviewed by the Faculty Pro Vice Chancellor, it will be referred to the Pro Vice Chancellor of a different Faculty.
-Where the Level 2 complaint was heard by a Head of Service, the Level 3 complaint will be heard by the Registrar, rather than a Faculty Pro Vice Chancellor.
-The Pro Vice Chancellor may appoint an appropriate nominee to undertake the review on his or her behalf.
+Where the Level 2 complaint was considered by a Head of Service, the Level 3 complaint will be considered by the Registrar, rather than a Faculty Pro Vice Chancellor.
+The Registrar/Pro Vice Chancellor may appoint an appropriate nominee to undertake the review on his or her behalf.

 The review stage will not usually consider the issues afresh or involve further investigation.
+However, in the case that new evidence has been submitted and accepted, additional investigation may be required.
 In reaching a decision, the reviewer is expected to be fair and reasonable.